nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-    * 2a1.
-MFR displays a message "The list is empty"

-    Use case ends.

-**Use case: Search a patient**
+**Use case: Search for a patient**

 **MSS**

-1. User searches for a name
+1. User searches for a name of a patient
 2. MFR displays a list of patients which contain that name

     Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-    * 2a1.
-MFR displays a message "No such user found"
+**Use case: Search for a patient with a certain illness**

+**MSS**

+1. User searches for an illness name
+2. MFR displays a list of patients which have an illness with that name

     Use case ends.

-**Use case: Update a patient's illness**
+**Use case: Add illness to a patient**

 **MSS**

-1. User uses the command to update the patient with that ID with the new illness
+1. User uses the command to add one or more new illnesses to a patient at an index
 2. MFR displays a confirmation message